EDUCBA Logo

 Countifs with multiple criteria 1-1

-1. As we can see, going through the dataset, we have three dimensions which form three criteria columns.
-We may want to have a count based on the criteria column is shown above.
-Now, imagine we want to count for conditions as shown by the following table.
+1. As we can see, going through the dataset, we have three dimensions that form three criteria columns.
+We may want a count based on the criteria column above.
+Now, imagine we want to count for conditions as shown in the following table.

 Countifs with multiple criteria 1-2